maheeptathgur/test-app/replit.md

 - July 7, 2025.
 Added delete functionality to tool cards in copilot configuration Components tab - implemented small red delete buttons positioned in top-right corner of each tool card with "Remove from copilot" tooltip, added proper spacing (pr-8) to content area to prevent overlap with delete button
 - July 7, 2025.
 Implemented working delete functionality with confirmation dialog for tool components - added handleDeleteComponent, handleConfirmDeleteComponent, and handleCancelDeleteComponent functions, created confirmation modal using Dialog component with proper styling, added onClick handlers to delete buttons for Gmail and Slack tools, includes "Remove Component" confirmation dialog with Cancel/Remove buttons
 - July 7, 2025.
 Updated Gmail and Slack tool cards in Components tab to match universal card format - converted to Card/CardHeader/CardContent structure with proper flex layouts, aligned with agent and workflow card designs, moved toggle switches to header area, positioned delete buttons with z-10 layering, and created consistent visual hierarchy across all component types
+- July 7, 2025.
+Added delete functionality to all component cards - implemented delete buttons for agents (Content Creator, Data Analyst) and workflows (Content Pipeline, Data Processing) with consistent positioning, styling, and onClick handlers that call handleDeleteComponent with appropriate IDs, names, and component types for unified deletion experience across all component types
 ```

 ## User Preferences